aptech/docs/docs/CR-momentd.rst

 ::

     fname = getGAUSShome() $+ "examples/freqdata.dat";
-    //Define the formula for PAY and WT, remove the intercept (use - 1 ) formula_str = "-1 + PAY + WT";
+    // Define the formula for PAY and WT, remove the intercept (use - 1 ) formula_str = "-1 + PAY + WT";

-    //Calculate statistics on variables in dataset: PAY and WT m = momentd(fname, formula_str);
+    // Calculate statistics on variables in dataset: PAY and WT m = momentd(fname, formula_str);
     print  m;